rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-11-November.md

 ## Enhance getDeviceInfo() method
 <!-- 2023-11-03 (for v3.10.4 released on 2023-11-03), https://github.com/RokuCommunity/roku-deploy/pull/120 -->

 Roku's `device-info` ECP endpoint is extremely useful for determining what functionality a given Roku device can support.
 We use it across many RokuCommunity projects, such as the VSCode extension, roku-debug, and roku-deploy.
 We recently discovered that each of those projects had their own implementation of fetching `device-info`.
-So to reduce code duplication and centralize our logic, we've enhanced the implementation in roku-deploy by:
-- adding an `enhance` option to get an object back in `camelCase` instead of the standard `kebab-case` and convert boolean strings to booleans and number strings to numbers
-- retains backwards compatibility by adding an overloaded signature that is not the default
+So to reduce code duplication and centralize our logic, we've enhanced the implementation in roku-deploy by adding an `enhance` option that returns the properties in `camelCase` instead of `kebab-case` and converts boolean strings to booleans and number strings to numbers.
+This opt-in flag retains backwards compatibility by adding an overloaded signature that is off by default.

 Here's how you can leverage this functionality: